pmitros/cpsd-lottery/docs/schools/grahamandparks.md

 The school district underwent [a standardization effort](http://www.nonpartisaneducation.org/Review/Testimonials/v10n2.htm) in the early 2000's, so only some aspects of the founding model remain.

+Graham and Parks is still one of the most oversubscribed schools in the district.
+Kids in the free/reduced-lunch category who list it first generally make it in.
+Kids in the paid lunch category only make it in with proximity points, and even then, it's not guaranteed (but odds are better than 50/50).

 ## General

 ### What do most parents say they like the most about Graham and Parks?